azizzaeny/emacs-setup/contents/07-making-tcp-communication.md

 (explain the idea)

 #### concept
-interactive start a client given buffer-name, when start input read number of port that to connect
+interactive start a client given buffer-name, when start input read number of port that to creating a tcp server, when there is a message assume it is a lisp message that we can evaluate eval it in the current emacs.

 #### Ex1:
 ```lisp